Complex box bounds for real maps: Extension to a qc quasi-box mapping

-\textit{Step 2.} Let $C$ be the constant associated to $\nu_{0}$ given by Lemma \ref{lem62} and fix $n_0\in\N$ large.
-Choose an integer $M$, with $4<M<n_0$ so that where $\mu\in(0,1)$ is the constant from Lemma \ref{lem:s-seq}, and so that for each $i=n_0-M,\dots,n_0-1$ either
+\textit{Step 1.} Let $\nu\geq 1$ and let $C$ be the constant associated to $\nu$ by Lemma~\ref{lem62}.
+Choose an integer $M$, with $4<M$ so that for all $n$ sufficiently large where $\mu\in(0,1)$ is the constant from Proposition~\ref{prop:s-seq}, and so that for each $i=n-M,\dots,n-1$ either